Target365/sdk-for-php/README.md

 After registration you can activate the SDK by logging in to Strex Connect and create a key here:
 https://www.strexconnect.no/admin/public-key
-Select ".NET" as your SDK.
+Select "PHP" as your SDK.
 Copy and store the "Private key-string" safe and encrypted (we recommend EAS-encryption).
 We only store the public-key.
 Set the expiry date, and optionally add an e-mail address so we can warn you when the key is about to expire.

 If you want, you can generate your own RSA public/private key-pair using openssl like this and add it to the "From OpenSSL" tab: